SeoulSKY/SoruSora/docs/help/chat/set_language/en.md

-# /chat update_language
+# /chat set_language

 Update the chat language to the current discord language.
+Updating the language doesn't affect the chat history.

+## Usage

-If the parameter `language` is provided, update the chat language to the provided language.
+* If the parameter `current_language` is set to `False`, you can select the language you want.

 ## Parameters

-* `language` (Optional): The new chat language.
-Defaults to your current discord language.
+* `current_language` (Optional): Set your chat language to your current discord language.
+Defaults to True.